Mooncake

 Now both the Transfer Engine and Mooncake Store are open-sourced!

-This repository also hosts its technical report and the open sourced traces.
+This repository also hosts its technical report and the open-sourced traces.

 - Sept 10, 2025: SGLang officially supports Mooncake Store as a hierarchical KV caching storage backend.
+The integration extends RadixAttention with multi-tier KV cache storage across device, host, and remote storage layers.

 - Aug 23, 2025: xLLM high-performance inference engine builds hybrid KV cache management based on Mooncake, supporting global KV cache management with intelligent offloading and prefetching.